 Make oversized acorns perfect for fall decorating!
-It’s easy to make DIY Fall Acorn Decor with plastic eggs
+This easy to make acorn craft turns plastic eggs into DIY Fall Decor

 Does anyone else have a favorite oak tree?
 Just me?
 The bur oak tree is my favorite oak tree.
 Why?
 Because it produces the most fantastic looking acorns.
 When fall rolls around I can’t help but want to go gather a basket of bur acorns to decorate with.
 While there are bur oak trees around, they aren’t super close.
 All the oak trees in my neighborhood are a different species that produce much smaller acorns.
 So what’s a girl to do but make her own DIY fall acorns!